The orange indictor rods are one of my

 actuator moves the implement, the indicator rod move up and down thru a small metal

-applied to the implement, I make a mental note of the color of tape at the metal loop.
+position, I make a mental note of the color of tape at the metal loop.

 When an implement is raised for a hill or road crossing,